pori/pori.codes/website/README.md

 ## Hola!
 My name is [Alice Hernandez](#).
 I am a software engineer currently based in Orlando, Florida.

-### I love to write simple, delightful, and functional software.
+### I love to write useful software.
 Below are selected examples of my past work.